 Wisconsin Literacy StandardsMission

-The mission of the Milwaukee Public Schools Department of Curriculum and Instruction is to develop students’ understanding and thinking through the integration of reading and writing, which will prepare all students to become critical consumers of information as well as to convey sophisticated and complex ideas.
+The mission of the Milwaukee Public Schools Department of Teaching and Learning is to develop students’ understanding and thinking through the integration of reading and writing, which will prepare all students to become critical consumers of information as well as to convey sophisticated and complex ideas.
 The district will achieve this by implementing the following practices:

 • Creating a culture for learning that engages all communities of culturally and linguistically diverse individuals